FakeMichau/Proton-LFX2/README.md

 That will also effectively disable LFX2 because currently it causes a crash.
 But you can still use `LFX2=1` to spoof an Nvidia GPU instead of doing that manually.
 So for AMDGPUs you want both.
+Also remember about applying the registry signature override file.